tkush/vehicle-detection/README.md

 * Overhead time (pooling, de-pooling etc.) is significantly larger than time savings
 * There is a bug in the implementation of the parallel code Nonetheless, the implementation of the parallel code is also included in the submission for review.
 As a next step, I intend to profile the code more thoroughly and find out how the time taken for processing each frame can be reduced.

+### TO-DO
+- [ ] Profile Python code to find bottleneck
+- [ ] Re-write code in C++ to improve speed
+- [ ] Combine lane finding and vehicle detection
+- [ ] Investigate use of Faster-RCNN or MASK-RCNN for object detection